House-of-M/contributors-wall/CONTRIBUTING.md

 Contributions are welcome to the project's public repo all year long in accordance with the projects guidleines, purpouse and goals.

-All contribution is welcome (_adding features✨, bug fix🔧, bug report🐛, design✒️, documentation📝, fixing typos ...etc_). but we prefer **quality over quantity** so avoid making 5 PRs to fix 5 obvious grammar mistakes just to get the challenge completed faster (it may not be merged).
+All contributions are welcome (_adding features✨, bug fix🔧, bug report🐛, design✒️, documentation📝, fixing typos ...etc_). but we prefer **quality over quantity** so avoid making 5 PRs to fix 5 obvious grammar mistakes just to get the challenge completed faster (it may not be merged).

 > This project is not limited in time by it's participation in events such as *hacktoberfest* and will still be active after that.